boy13-hi/boy13-hi/README.md

 - 👋 Hi, I’m @boy13-hi
 - 👀 I’m interested in stuff
 - 🌱 I’m currently learning to code on lua
-- 📫 How to reach me, someone from the internet#7355
+- 📫 How to reach me, someone from the internet#7355 discord

 <!---
 boy13-hi/boy13-hi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.